Alaska State Senate

-The Alaska State Senate is the upper house in the Alaska Legislature, the state legislature of the U.S. state of Alaska.
+The Alaska State Senate is the upper house in the Alaska State Legislature, the state legislature of the U.S. state of Alaska.
 It convenes in the Alaska State Capitol in Juneau, Alaska and is responsible for making laws and confirming or rejecting gubernatorial appointments to the state cabinet, commissions and boards.

 With just twenty members, the Alaska Senate is the smallest state legislative chamber in the United States.
-Its members serve four-year terms and each represent an equal number of districts with populations of approximately 35,512 people, per 2010 Census figures.
+Its members serve four-year terms and each represent an equal number of districts with populations of approximately 35,512 people, per 2010 census figures.
 They are not subject to term limits.

 Powers and legislative process

-The Alaska Senate shares the responsibility for making laws in the state of Alaska.
+The Alaska Senate shares the responsibility for making laws in the state of Alaska with the Alaska House of Representatives.
 Bills are developed by staff from bill requests and information from the bill's sponsor.
 Bills undergo three or four readings during the legislative process.
 After the first reading, they are assigned to committee.
 Committees can amend measures or hold legislation and prevent it from reaching the Senate floor.
 Once a committee has weighed in on a piece of legislation, the bill returns to the floor for second hearing and a third hearing, which happens just before the floor vote on it.

 Once passed by the Senate, a bill is sent to the opposite legislative house for consideration.
 If approved, without amendment, it is sent to the governor.
 If there is amendment, however, the Senate may either reconsider the bill with amendments or ask for the establishment of a conference committee to work out differences in the versions of the bill passed by each chamber.
 Once a piece of legislation approved by both houses is forwarded to the governor, it may either be signed or vetoed.
 If it is signed, it takes effect on the effective date of the legislation.
 If it is vetoed, lawmakers in a joint session may override the veto with a two-thirds majority vote (three-fourths majority is required if it is an appropriations bill).

 For gubernatorial nominees requiring confirmation, the Alaska Senate sits in joint session with the Alaska House and the two bodies vote together on confirmation, with each representative and senator having one vote.